Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory

-To address these numerical challenges, in the 1960s, Gautschi initially proposed the utilization of trigonometric polynomials to handle high-frequency components based on the variation-of-constants formula \cite{G1961}.
-Later, various Gautschi-type trigonometric integrators were subsequently developed by the introduction of different filters \cite{HL1999,G2005,GH2006}.
-The systematical investigation of the long-term behavior of numerical solutions employs the Modulated Fourier expansion technique introduced in \cite{HL2000}, with related works in \cite{CHL2003,CHL2005,C2006,HLW2020,WZ2023}.
-When system (\ref{P1}) represents highly oscillatory Hamiltonian dynamical systems \cite{LR2004}, a wealth of research has been dedicated to designing structure-preserving numerical solvers (see \cite{HL2000, HL1999, GH2006, WWX2013, BDZ2014, WWM2017, CXWJ2021} and reference therein).
-This class of methods can obtain reliable numerical approximations to the exact solution after substantial time steps by preserving the inherent structure of the original oscillatory problem in an equivalent long-time dynamical sense.
-However, most of these methods remain strictly constrained by stability conditions.
+To address these numerical challenges, Gautschi first proposed in the 1960s the use of trigonometric polynomials based on the variation-of-constants formula to handle high-frequency components \cite{G1961}.
+This inspired the subsequent development of various Gautschi-type trigonometric integrators, which incorporate different filter functions \cite{HL1999,G2005,GH2006}.
+A systematic investigation of the long-term behavior of numerical solutions has been carried out using the modulated Fourier expansion technique introduced in \cite{HL2000}, with further contributions provided in \cite{CHL2003,CHL2005,C2006,HLW2020,WZ2023}.
+When system (\ref{P1}) models highly oscillatory Hamiltonian dynamical systems \cite{LR2004}, extensive research has been devoted to designing structure-preserving numerical solvers (see \cite{HL2000,HL1999,GH2006,WWX2013,BDZ2014,WWM2017,CXWJ2021} and references therein).
+Such methods can yield reliable numerical approximations after substantial time steps by preserving the inherent geometric structure of the original oscillatory system in an equivalent long-time dynamical sense.
+Nevertheless, most of these approaches remain subject to strict stability constraints.